WallarooLabs/wally/book/go/api/start-a-project.md

 ## Create a Wallaroo Go Application

 The code for your application should be under the `go/src/PROJECT_NAME` directory that you created.
 There must be a `main` package with an empty `main()` function, and your program must export a C function called `ApplicationSetup`.
-You must also set the `wallarooapi.Serialize` and `wallaroo.Deserialize` variables.
+You must also set the `wallarooapi.Serialize` and `wallarooapi.Deserialize` variables.
 Here's an outline of what the application file might look like:

 ```go
 package main